alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 28,
+  slide_image2
+  filename="slide28.png"
-  :alt => "White text on a green background.
+  alt="White text on a green background.
 “How can you build trust?”"
 %}

 But how do you actually do that?